puppetlabs/puppetlabs-websphere_application_server/README.md

 }
 ```

-In this example, we're adding a member from the node `appNode01` that we
+In this example, a member node `appNode01` is added to the cluster
-created when we managed the profile to the `MyCluster01` cluster in the
-`CELL_01` cell.
-We're also specifying a few various JVM parameters, including
-the "runas" user and group.
+`MyCluster01` in the `CELL_01` cell.
+Additional JVM parameters are also
+added here.

 __How does this work?__

-The DMGR declared the `websphere::cluster` defined type, which will
+The DMGR declared a `websphere_application_server::cluster` defined type, which will
-automatically _collect_ any exported resources that match its _cell_.
+automatically collect any exported resources that match its _cell_.
 Every
 time Puppet runs on the DMGR, it will search for exported resources to
 declare on that host.